Ben Whitehead

-Benjamin Whitehead (born 1977) is a British actor.
+Benjamin Whitehead is an English actor.
 He is the second actor to provide the voice of Wallace in the Wallace & Gromit franchise, replacing Peter Sallis.

 Early life

-Benjamin Whitehead was born in 1977 in Cheshire, England.
+Benjamin Whitehead was born in Cheshire, England.
 His parents, both avid art enthusiasts, encouraged his passion for acting and storytelling from a young age.

 Career

 Whitehead began working on films with Aardman Animations in 2003.
 In 2009, he became the second person to play Wallace, beside Peter Sallis, starting in Wallace & Gromit's Grand Adventures, a four-part episodic adventure game by Telltale Games.
 Following Peter Sallis' last work as Wallace in 2010, Whitehead became the official voice of the character beginning with Wallace & Gromit's Musical Marvels, Prom 20 of the 2012 season of the BBC Proms.
 Outside of acting, Whitehead was Aardman's read-in artist for A Matter of Loaf and Death, and was also the read-in artist for the 2014 animated film The Boxtrolls.

 Whitehead has performed in Great Scott!, an Antarctic epic touring comedy from Gonzo Moose.
 He performed a one-man show at The London Horror Festival and voiced the title role in Golem (Young Vic and tour), produced by multi award-winning theatre company 1927, directed by Suzanne Andrade and Paul Barritt.

-Whitehead voiced Wallace in the second Wallace & Gromit second feature film, Wallace & Gromit: Vengeance Most Fowl in 2024.
+Whitehead voiced Wallace in the second Wallace & Gromit feature film, Wallace & Gromit: Vengeance Most Fowl in 2024.
 He voiced Keir Starmer and Howard Lutnick in the BBC Radio comedy-drama play Churchill's Bust in 2025.